vijayvulava/geochem/_sources/34Problems.md

 > a.
 Calculate $\Delta_{rxn}G^\circ$ for the process.
 >
 > b.
 Is the formation of graphite from diamond favored at $\pu{25 ^\circ C}$?
-If so, why is it that diamonds do not become graphite on standing?
+If they are fvored, why do diamonds not become graphite on standing?

 11. $\ce{CaCl2(s)}$ is a strong electrolyte when it is dissolved in water at $\pu{25 ^\circ C}$ to create $\ce{Ca^2+}$ and $\ce{Cl-}$.
 Calculate activity of $\{\ce{Ca^2+}\}$ and $\{\ce{Cl-}\}$ when the following concentrations of $\ce{CaCl2(s)}$ are dissolved: